JustinAgnr/NLP---Courrier-Aguenier/README.md

 Colab instructions :

-- To load the dataframes used for the project, you need to generate an ```API Token```.
+- To load the dataframe, you need to generate a kaggle ```API Token```.
 Please read the following page to do so :

 [Link for tutorial](https://www.analyticsvidhya.com/blog/2021/06/how-to-load-kaggle-datasets-directly-into-google-colab/)